umd-lib/archelon/docs/ActionCable.md

 stream, which is shared among all admin users.
 The "admin" stream receives all messages related to *any* job.

-Note: There are separate setsof channel streams for "export" and "import" jobs.
+Note: There are separate sets of channel streams for "export" and "import" jobs.

 #### Channel Data

-### Import Jobs
+##### Import Jobs

 For import jobs, status updates to the chaneel consist of a JSON object with the following attributes: